IBM/ibm-cloud-reference-architectures/140-mzr-workload-openshift/terraform/docs/scc-collector.md

 * IBM API Key
 * An ssh key object already available in the IBM Cloud in the region where the VSI will be provisioned.
 * A VPC into which a subnet and VSI will be provisioned.
+* A VPN connection into the VPC network
 * Complete [Step 2 in the cloud docs](https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-getting-started#gs-credentials) to store your credentials for the collector.
 * Follow [Step 3 in the cloud docs](https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-getting-started#gs-collector) to create a collector.
 You only need to do sub-steps 1 and 2 in this section.
 You do not need to download the collector script, but you do need to save the `registration key` and pass it to this terraform.